FDA/Mechanistic-PK-PD-Model-to-Rescue-Opioid-Overdose/README.md

 R code to utilize mechanistic PK-PD model of opioid overdose for simulation of overdose scenarios and cardiac arrest

+Codes and results for Intranasal Repeat Dosing Study can be found in the Naloxone_JAMA branch.

 # Authors

 John Mann, Mohammadreza Samieegohar, Xiaomei Han, Anik Chaturbedi, Farzad Ahmadi, Zhihua Li